voxpupuli/voxpupuli.github.io/_posts/2025-04-30-osl-in-trouble.md

 Have you been looking at the OpenVox project and wondered what you could do to help out?
 What if I told you about an opportunity to help us, and also hundreds of other OSS projects that you probably rely on?
-The [OSU Open Source Lab](https://osuosl.org) is our primary package host and helped us get off the ground right from the start.
+The [OSU Open Source Lab](https://osuosl.org) is OpenVox's primary package host and helped us get off the ground right from the start.
 They help hundreds of open source projects with critical infrastructure needs that many projects (like us) would not have been able to afford on their own.